tidwall/buntdb/README.md

 and a Geospatial database.

-Much of the API is inspired by the fantastic [BoltDB](https://github.com/boltdb/bolt), an amazing key/value store that can handle terrabytes of data on disk.
+Much of the API is inspired by the fantastic [BoltDB](https://github.com/boltdb/bolt), an amazing key/value store that can handle terabytes of data on disk.

 Features
 ========